 Compound Semiconductor is published nine times a year on a controlled circulation basis.
 Non-qualifying individuals can subscribe at: £105.00 per annum (UK), €158 per annum (Europe), \$198 per annum (air mail) (USA).
 Cover price £4.50.
 All information herein is believed to be correct at time of going to press.
 The publisher does not accept responsibility for any errors and omissions.
 The views expressed in this publication are not necessarily those of the publisher.
 Every effort has been made to obtain copyright permission for the material contained in this publication.
-Angel Business Communications Ltd will be happy to acknowledge any copyright oversights in a subscripts and the publishers.
+Angel Business Communications Ltd will be happy to acknowledge any copyright oversights in a subscribe at the publishers.
 The paper used within this magazine is produced by chain of custody certified manufacturers, guaranteeing sustainable sourcing.
 US mailing information: Compound Semiconductor, ISSN 1096-598X, is published 9 times a year, Jan/Feb, March, April/May, June, July, August/September, October, November, December by Angel Business Communications Ltd, Unit 6, Bow Court, Fletchworth Gate, Burnsall Rd, Coventry CV5 65P.
-UK.Airfreight and maling in the USA by agent named World Container INC 150-15, 183rd St, Jamaica, NY 11413, USA.
+UK.Airfreight and malling in the USA by agent named World Container INC 150-15, 183rd St, Jamaica, NY 11413, USA.
 Periodicals Postage Paid at Brooklyn, NY 11256.
 POSTMASTER: Send address changes to Compound Semiconductor, Air Business Ltd, clo World Container INC 150-15, 183rd St, Jamaica, NY 11413, USA.
 We strive for accuracy in all we publish; readers and contributors are encouraged to contact us if they recognise an error or omission.
-Once a magazine edition is published follion is published follion is published atricles to align old company names, branding, marketing efforts, taglines, mission statements or other promotional verbiage, images, or logos to newly created or update previously published atricles to align old when such references/images were accuracy batted, rendered displayed at the time of the original publication.
-When comp
+Once a magazine edition is published foline in print or both), we do not update previously published atricles to align old company names, branding, marketing efforts, taglines, mission statements or other promotional verbiage, images, or logos to newly created or updated memory.prospects might necognise the company, we invite organizations to provide Angel Business Communications with a news release detailing their new business objectives and/or other changes that could impact how custom